Facts and Figures

 for social sciences; third for life sciences; third for the arts and

 humanities; eighth for physical sciences; and seventh for engineering and

 is repeatedly ranked in the top ten of universities worldwide in the

 annual tables compiled by Shanghai Jiaotong University.

-- Oxford is ranked second in the UK by The Guardian (2012) and The Sunday
+- Oxford is ranked second in the UK by The Guardian (2013), The Complete University Guide (2013) and The Times and Sunday

-- Of the remaining income, 20% came from grants from the Higher Education Funding Council for England and the Teaching and Development Agency; 17% from academic fees; and 23% from other sources including trading activities and investments.
+- Of the remaining income, 18% came from grants from the Higher Education Funding Council for England and the National College for Teaching and Leadership; 18% from academic fees; and 24% from other sources including trading activities and investments.

 - Oxford consistently has the highest research income from external sponsors of any UK university.

 - Total University expenditure in 2012-13 was £1037.4m.

 - The University has endowment assets of £686.1m.
 Individual colleges have their own endowment assets, which amount to more than £2.8bn.